Skip to main content

 the Court’s Ruling: Substantial Evidence

 Judge Friedman’s ruling focused on whether ⁢the DoD’s decision⁢ was “arbitrary and capricious,” a standard for reviewing agency actions.
-He determined that the DoD had provided sufficient evidence to support its Also to be considered: that DJI ⁢contributes to china’s defense industrial base,⁤ even if the connection wasn’t direct military control.
+He determined that the DoD had provided sufficient evidence to support its conclusion that DJI ⁢contributes to china’s defense industrial base,⁤ even if the connection wasn’t direct military control.
 The judge acknowledged evidence presented by the DoD regarding DJI’s collaborations with Chinese government entities and its progress of drone technology with ⁢potential military applications.

 Specifically, the court considered evidence related to DJI’s research and development partnerships with entities linked to the People’s Liberation Army (PLA), and also its provision of ⁢drone technology to Chinese security forces.
 Bloomberg provided further details on the evidence ⁢presented⁣ in court.